molily/testing-angular/end-to-end-testing.md

 <aside class="margin-note">Presence and content</aside>

-The `cy.get` command already has an assertion built-in: It expects to find at least one element.
+The `cy.get` command already has an assertion built-in: It expects to find at least one element matching the selector.
 Otherwise, the test fails.

 Next, we check the element’s text content to verify the start count.
 Again, we use the `should` method to create an assertion.